tomzx/php-semver-checker/README.md

 As this is still an alpha package, it is not suggested to include `php-semver-checker` directly in your composer.json.
 There are however a couple ways to use the tool:

-1. `php composer.phar create-project tomzx/php-semver-checker --stability=dev` will clone to a new php-semver-checker folder in your current working directory
+1. **Preferred method** Download the [latest .phar build](http://psvc.coreteks.org/php-semver-checker.phar).
+Note that the .phar build is generally less bleeding edge than the following methods.
-2. `git clone https://github.com/tomzx/php-semver-checker.git` and `php composer.phar install` in the newly cloned directory.
+2. `php composer.phar create-project tomzx/php-semver-checker --stability=dev` will clone to a new php-semver-checker folder in your current working directory

-You may also download the [latest .phar build](https://github.com/tomzx/php-semver-checker/releases).
-Note that the .phar build is generally less bleeding edge than the previously mentioned methods.
+3. `git clone https://github.com/tomzx/php-semver-checker.git` and `php composer.phar install` in the newly cloned directory.

 ## Current ruleset & verification codes